 - How much will rent be?

-Nine lots will be 800 square feet, can accomodate homes up to 35 feet and will run about $500 per lot.
-There will be four premium lots of 900 square feet that can accomodate homes up to 40 feet and these lots will run $550.
+Nine lots will be 800 square feet, can accommodate homes up to 35 feet and will run about $500 per lot.
+There will be five premium lots of 900 square feet that can accommodate homes up to 40 feet and these lots will run $550.
 This is subject to change.

 - What else will be included?

-The goal is to have water, sewer and trash service included in the rent.
+Water, sewer and trash service will be included in the rent.
 Each lot will have its own electric meter and will be billed separately.
-We’re still working on internet service.

 - How long is the lease?

 Leases will be 12 months renewable yearly.
 Homes will have to be maintained or leases will not be renewed.
 Lots are not for sale.

 - Can I bring my tiny house / what are the specs required?